Structural Integrity Assessment of Assets

 10. Rating the pipeline for MAOP (maximum allowable operating pressure) based on

-• a.
-Allowable design pressure of the weakest element considering the worst defect remaining in the pipeline
+• Allowable design pressure of the weakest element considering the worst defect remaining in the pipeline

-• b.
-Maximum safe pressure to which a pipeline should be subjected.
+• Maximum safe pressure to which a pipeline should be subjected.

 11. Future inspection/ remedial actions &recommendations